-A trigger emulation is included in Delphes, using a fully parametrisable trigger table .
+A trigger emulation is included in Delphes, using a fully parametrisable $trigger\ table^{23}$ .
 When enabled, this trigger is applied on analysis-object data.
-In a real experiment, the online selection is often divided into several steps (or levels).
+In a real experiment, the online selection is

+&lt;sup>21However, as tracks and calorimetric towers are available in the output file, the missing transverse energy can always be reprocessed a posteriori often divided into several steps (or levels).
 This splits the overall reduction factor into a product of smaller factors, corresponding to the different trigger levels.
 This is related to the architecture of the experiment data acquisition chain, with limited electronic buffers requiring a quick decision for the first trigger level.
-First-level triggers are then fast and simple but based only on partial

-$^{21}$ However, as tracks and calorimetric towers are available in the output file, the missing transverse energy can always be reprocessed a posteriori data as not all detector front-ends are readable within the decision latency.
+First-level triggers are then fast and simple but based only on partial data as not all detector front-ends are readable within the decision latency.
 Higher level triggers are more complex, of finer-but-not-final quality and based on full detector data.

-$^{22}$ However, some bandwidth is allocated to minimumbias and/or zero-bias ("random") triggers that stores a small fraction of the events without any selection criteria.
+&lt;sup>22However, some bandwidth is allocated to minimumbias and/or zero-bias ("random") triggers that stores a small fraction of the events without any selection criteria.

-&lt;sup>23[code] The trigger card is the data/TriggerCard.dat file.
+$^{23}$ [code] The trigger card is the data/TriggerCard.dat file